 C-PTSD is real and it can seriously destroy your health and your life.

 Staying with an Abuser or intentionally exposing yourself and your children to toxic people who feel entitled to do things like physically aggress, bully, use caustic humor to sadistically shame, humiliate, and taunt, who lie, who blameshift responsibility for their moods and abusive actions onto the victim, or who strive to undermine the social worth and credibility of preferred scapegoat targets is the MORAL equivalent of making a choice to actively commit passive suicide.

-While it might be hard to believe when you first start to read up on Narcissistic Abuse types and tactics, recognizing an Abuser or toxic thinker prone to encouraging YOU to stay and enable for their benefit or idle sadistic voyeur, pot stirring amusement the pattern behaviors used to diagnose are typically blatantly obvious to any victim of a person prone to abusing others for fun in public or privately in secret.
+While it might be hard to believe when you first start to read up on Narcissistic Abuse types and tactics, recognizing an Abuser or toxic thinker prone to encouraging YOU to stay and enable for their benefit or idle sadistic voyeur, pot-stirring amusement the pattern behaviors used to diagnose are typically blatantly obvious to any victim of a person prone to abusing others for fun in public or private.

 Cluster B people become more verbally, emotionally, psychologically, financially, and socially abusive (typically) as they age.

 So be mindful if you think a cantankerous senior is harmless because they are physically less likely to be successful staging a physical or sexual assault against a family member, caregiver, spouse, romantic partner, an adult child they pervasively abused in their own as well as the child’s youth, or a grandchild they have not socially engineered into a sibling rivalry type of position (treating them as a Golden Child while they cause them to mistrust or to revile their own biological parent or parents) …